philipdarke/reproducible-actuarial-work/docs/exercise6.md

 If any tests fail, the following code will print more information.

-This code runs all the tests in the `tests` directory and prints detailed output.
-See the next exercise for an example.

 ```R
 > (test_dir("tests", reporter = "list"))
 ```

+This code runs all the tests in the `tests` directory and prints detailed output.
+See [Exercise 7](./exercise7) for an example.

+## Continuous integration

+The process of running tests can be automated using continuous integration tools such as [Travis CI](https://travis-ci.org/).
+These services build your project and run all tests when you "commit" your changes using a version control tool such as GitHub.

+You can also use code coverage tools such as [Codecov](https://codecov.io/) to monitor how much of your code is subject to automatic testing.
+These tools can highlight when parts of your code are not being checked, prompting you to write more unit tests.

 <div class="nav">
   <div class="back"><a href="./exercise5"><< Exercise 5</a></div>